Who is Dr Clive Williams

 “If we want our lives to change, the biggest challenge is looking at how we contribute to the problem.
 Most of us will spend a lifetime telling the story that we are good guy, the innocent victim and everyone else is the problem and it’s them who should change.
 Well, you might be successful and do this for your entire life but more likely you’ll have distant relationships and few real friendships.
 You’ll cut people off or avoid them just so you can remain ‘right’.
 It’s the recipe for a lonely and argumentative life.” ~ Clive Williams

-To find out more about the 12 Stages of the Hero’s Journey and which stage you might be click here.
+To find out more about the 12 Stages of the Hero’s Journey and which stage you might be at, click here.